ConnorBaker/cuda-redist-find-features/README.md

 ### `stage1`

-Unpacks the tarballs and computes their recursive NAR hash, so we can package them as Fixed Output Derivations.
-The result is a deeply-nested JSON object, just as in `stage0`, but with the SRI hashes replaced by the NAR hashes.
+Unpacks the tarballs and creates a mapping between tarball hash and the store path of the unpacked tarball.

 ### `stage2`

+Creates a mapping between the unpacked tarball store path and a feature object, describing the functionality (and directory structure) of the redistributable.
+This information is used by Nixpkgs to determine which outputs to provide.

+### `stage3`

+Creates a mapping between the unpacked tarball store path and the recursive NAR hash of the unpacked tarball.
+This information is used by Nixpkgs to treat the redistributables as Fixed Output Derivations.

+### `stage4`

-Computes the "features" of the packages.
-The result is a deeply-nested JSON object, just as in `stage1`, but the NAR hashes now map to a `feature` attribute set describing the features of the package.
+Composes the results of the prior stages, creating a deeply-nested JSON object like `stage0`.
+Instead of the values being the SRI hashes of the tarballs, they are the NAR hashes of the unpacked tarballs, which map to the feature object for that redistributable.

 #### Implemented Feature Detectors